 10. More Exercise that you enjoy: out of breath five times a week for 30 minutes!
-As well as good for our physical health, exercise of any kind releases dopamine, the ‘happy’ hormone, which leaves us feeling better [10, 11, 12].
+As well as being good for our physical health, more exercise that you enjoy, of any kind, releases dopamine, the ‘happy’ hormone, which leaves us feeling better [10, 11, 12].

 11. Cut down on caffeine, e.g. coffee and coke.